Arpan738/Reactwind/README.md

 If you're looking for a high-quality **React-Tailwind Dashboard, Admin Panel Template, or UI Kit**, reactwind will be the perfect choice for you!

-## Reactwind React - Installation
+## Reactwind - Installation

-You'll need to install Node.js >=v14.16+ (Recommended Version) (NPM comes along with it) and reactwind uses **Vite** for frontend tooling, to peform installation and building production version, please follow these steps from below:
+You'll need to install Node.js >=v14.16+ (Recommended Version) and reactwind uses **Vite** for frontend tooling, to peform installation and building production version, please follow these steps from below:

-- Use terminal and navigate to the project (reactwind-react) root.
+- Use terminal and navigate to the project (reactwind) root.

 - Then run : <code>npm install</code>